GACE Teacher Leadership Scores

 - pass/no pass score information

-Download a sample score report.
+Download a sample score report (Original Format).

 What Qualifies as a Passing Score?

-The total number of points possible for all six tasks combined is 48.
+For the Original Format of the assessment, the total number of points possible for all six tasks combined is 48.
 You must receive a minimum of 31 total points to pass the assessment.

 What Happens If I Do Not Submit a Task?